fractarchy/fractagui/README.md

 4. dragging central oval out towards orbit to zoom it out
 5. using mouse wheel to switch between navigating and panning mode

-These actions are also achievable by clicking arrow buttons in the bottom right screen corner.

 ## 4. giving it a try

 To get started with site creation using FractaGUI, please refer to the [example site](https://fractarchy.github.io/fractagui/) containing use instructions.